 by Wayne Ren-Cheng

-In the Sigalovada Sutta is one of few examples of the Buddha speaking directly to a layperson about Buddhist practice and how it can be effectively applied to life.
-The Vimalakirti Nirdesa Sutra introduces a layman whose knowledge of the Middle Path, and whose Bodhisattva path is an example of an engaged Buddhist practice that intimidates even the Buddha’s most experienced disciples.
+In the Sigalovada Sutta is found one of few examples of the Buddha speaking directly to a layperson about Buddhist practice.
+The Vimalakirti Nirdesa Sutra introduces a layman whose selfless thoughts and actions reveal him as a bodhisattva.
+His knowledge of the Middle Path Bodhisattva path and his mindfulness intimidates even the most mature disciples of the Buddha.

-The Vimalakirti Nirdesa Sutra teaches that the Bodhisattva ideal of the “selfless hand” can do more to relieve unsatisfactoriness through the actions of compassion and altruism than the realizing of enlightening moments.
-It is a core teaching in the Mahayana tradition with its message of social engagement based on Buddhist principles.
-No matter if you reach out to others out of emotion (compassion) or out of logic (altruism), it is the act of responding to those in need that is the highest Mahayana ideal you can apply effort, energy and commitment to.
-Your Buddhist study and practice must not be begin and end with your quest for an “enlightenment experience” because to stop there is the act of a selfish human being.
-A selfless human being reaches past that to a higher goal, one of extending your altruistic and compassionate hand when, and where it is needed.
+The Vimalakirti Nirdesa Sutra teaches that the Bodhisattva ideal of the “selfless hand” is a path to liberating ones self and others from unsatisfactoriness.
+It is a teaching with a message of social engagement based on the core Buddhist principles of compassion and generosity.
+The act of responding with effort, vitality and commitment to those in need without expectation of reward reveals the highest of ethical character.
+Any Buddhist study and practice must NOT begin and end with a quest for an “enlightenment experience” because to stop there is the act of a selfish human being.
+A selfless human being reaches past that to a higher goal, one of extending your generous and compassionate hand when, and where it is needed.

 “His virtuous application is tantamount to his high resolve, his high resolve is tantamount to his determination, his determination is tantamount to his practice, his practice is tantamount to his total dedication, his total dedication is tantamount to his liberative technique, his liberative technique is tantamount to his development of living beings, and his development of living beings is tantamount to the purity of his buddha-field.”
 Vimalakirti Nirdesa Surta, translation by Robert Thurman

-Vimalakirti was an ordinary layperson whose life became a model that the Buddha offers as an example of what my root teacher, Eubanks Sensei terms “perpetual altruism”, what I would term “perpetual mindfulness”.
-Vimalakirti chooses not to pursue the monastic life.
+Vimalakirti was an ordinary layperson whose life became a model of the bodhisattva way of being.
+When the Buddha offers, Vimalakirti chooses not to pursue the monastic life.
 Instead he applies the ideals of human excellence to the reality of his daily secular life.
-Vimalakirti is offered in Mahayana teaching as representing the ideal layman because he is a Buddhist 24/7/365, no days off.
+Spirituality joins altruism and generosity as facets of how he chooses to be.
+Vimalakirti is offered as representing the ideal layman because he is a Buddhist 24/7/365, no days off.
 This describes a layperson of the Middle Path who lives the Bodhisattva ideal.
-His commitment to virtue, and determination to liberate others by aiding their development is the encompassing and corrective example (purity of his buddha-field) he sets.
-View the concept of “buddha-field” as qi, the connective force that exists between yourself and the world around you.
-How you are directly affects the strength or weakness of your buddha-field.
+His commitment to virtuous thought and action, and his determination to liberate others by aiding their wholesome personal development is the example (purity of his buddha-field) he sets for others.
+View the concept of “buddha-field” as an inter-connective force that exists between yourself, other human beings, and the world you live in.
+How you choose to be directly affects the strength or weakness of your buddha-field.

-This passage reveals that Vimalakirti had mastered the Six Refinements of Mahayana practice – generosity, morals, tolerance, energy, meditation and wisdom, the final three traditionally practiced only by monastics.
-Not only did he master them for himself, for personal positive development but he took that next crucial step, the step of the engaged Buddhist by offering his altruistic hand with equanimity.
-Vimalakirti’s story is one meant to empower laypeople with the knowledge that walking the path of the Bodhisattva is achievable by all.
+This passage reveals that Vimalakirti had mastered the refinements of generosity, morals, tolerance, vitality, meditation and wisdom.
+Vitality, meditation and wisdom were traditionally practiced only by monastics because they were considered practices beyond what a laymen could experience.
+Not only did Vimalakirti master them for his own wholesome personal positive development but he took that next crucial step, the step of the engaged Buddhist by offering his altruistic hand with equanimity.
+Vimalakirti’s story is one meant to empower laypeople, and monastic for that matter with the knowledge that walking the path of the Bodhisattva is achievable by all.
 One just has to realize their own Buddha-nature.

 In the beginning of the sutra the Awakened One asks that his closest disciples, Ananda and Sariputra among them, to go the home of Vimalakirti and speak with him.
-In a show of ego they choose not to go because Vimalakirti’s knowledge and practice is known to exceed their own.
+Ego arises and they choose not to go because they have heard that Vimalakirti’s knowledge and practice .
 They fear he will ask them questions they would not be able to answer.
 The sutra tells that hearing this a group of bodhisattvas including Manjushri attended to the home of Vimalakirti.
 There Manjushri questioned Vimalakirti on living the Bodhisattva ideal.
 The ordinary man gave answers that could be understood by other ordinary men.

 Manjushri: What is the great compassion of a bodhisattva?